EronMahmuti/EronMahmuti/README.md

-Welcome to my GitHub!
+<h2>Welcome to my GitHub!
 I'm Eron.
 When I am not studying or programming, I watch history documentaries, I like to read about personal and collective improvement.
 I love doing useful and fun things with programming.
-I love sharing with friends and learning from each-other.
+I love sharing with friends and learning from each-other.<h2>

 ### ✔️ I'm currently learning
 - React.js (front-end website development)